Please contact us at ForensicCOE@rti.org for any questions.

 The analytical method used to identify automotive paint relies on the selective absorption of infrared light by the components in the paint.
 Each paint layer is separated and placed between two diamonds for infrared analysis.
 Each component has a characteristic fingerprint known as an infrared spectrum.
 Analysts can identify the automotive manufacturer by comparing the infrared spectrum of each paint layer in a paint system (topcoat and primers) to the spectra in the paint database.

 The PDQ Program is comprised of two components: the database that contains the complete color, chemical composition, layer sequence, and sourcing information of more than 23,000 known paint systems and the PDQ Spectral Libraries (currently produced in BioRad’s KnowItAll format) that contain the FTIR spectra of the samples in PDQ.

-There will be time for a question and answer period following the PDQ search.
 All levels of experience or knowledge in PDQ or automotive paint are welcome.

 1) Perform a Layer System Query search to produce a Hit List